raymondworkshop/raymondworkshop.github.io/_posts/2026-04-07-notes-on-stoicism.md

 ### Stoicism
 Stoicism is an ancient Greek and Roman philosophy, founded by Zeno of Citium around 300 BCE, helping us better deal with life’s inevitable ups and downs so that we can have a happier and more peaceful life.

-The big three
+Stoicism emphasizes radical self-awareness:
-    - control your perceptions
+* control your perceptions
-    - direct your actions properly
+* direct your actions properly
-    - willingly accept what's outside your control
+* willingly accept what's outside your control

-### some notes from "The Daily Stoic"
+### notes from "The Daily Stoic"
 * TODO